A-Ricemusic/Developer-Week-Hackathon-2025-Caregiver/README.md

 # Caregiver: AI-Powered Assistance for Assisted Living Facilities

+For a full breakdown please read the caregiver.pdf file located in the directory

 Caregiver is an innovative AI-driven application designed to optimize the management of **assisted living facilities**.
 By integrating **conversational AI**, **vector search technology**, **data visualization**, and **real-time event notifications**, Caregiver empowers facility administrators with **intelligent insights** and **enhanced operational efficiency**.
 The application is designed to provide **accurate medical guidance, streamlined event tracking, and engaging cognitive exercises** for residents.

 This README provides an in-depth guide to the **architecture, features, and setup** of the Caregiver system.